 The technique of local anodic oxidation (LAO) is used for writing very small oxide patterns on both metallic and semiconductor surfaces.
 Research groups worldwide employ this technique for the fabrication of nanoelectronic devices, nanoelectromechanical systems, electro-optical structures, and templates for chemical and biological self-assembly.
 Modern SPM equipment allows for direct writing on the surface in a very accurate and well-controlled manner.

 When using HQ:NSC14/Pt AFM probes for LAO, subsequent imaging of the oxidized pattern can be performed with the same AFM probe.
-However, a General Purpose AFM probe might give better resolution of the oxide islands.
+However, an uncoated AFM tip might give better resolution of the oxide islands.